Enoch-Hsiao/ViolinTuner/README.md

 * Displays deviations between -40 and 40 cents.
 * Translates frequency played to music staff notation
 * Test/Activity that tests accuracy of various one octave scales with optional playblack and downloadable recording
+* Works on all devices except IOS (p5.js audioIn() does not work for IOS devices yet)

 ## Libraries